deaneeth/aqi-monitoring-system/README.md

 - Tablet devices
 - Mobile phones

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🎓 Academic Context

-This project was developed as part of the Software Development Tools and Practices (PUSL2020) module, demonstrating practical application of:
+This project was developed as part of the Software Development Tools and Practices module, demonstrating practical application of:
 - Full-stack web development
 - Real-time data simulation
 - Geographic information systems